By Joshua Smith, CTO & Co-Founder, Kaon Interactive

 The difference between these distributions demonstrates flaws in traditional web analytics engagement measures, even though the pages are highly instrumented.
 Web analytics overstates the number of short sessions, because a user might be engaged (scrolling or moving the mouse) without clicking on anything.
 It also overstates the number of long sessions because it fails to subtract out idle time.
 App and website users multitask constantly, and marketers are kidding themselves if they believe “time-on-page” is anything like a measure of actual engagement.

-Of course, we don’t measure engagement for its own sake.
+Of course, we aren’t measuring digital engagement for its own sake.
 We want to know engagement because we believe that it predicts other things.
 In an app, engagement should predict specific marketing value propositions, such as understanding competitive differentiation, customer satisfaction, or long-term value of the app in helping to solve problems or illustrate solutions.
 On an e-commerce website, engagement should predict conversion outcomes.
-Since web analytics software is unable to accurately report customer engagement, marketers would be wise to stop looking at the reported engagement metrics and find other ways to measure the effectiveness of the app or website in meeting its goals.
+Since web analytics software is unable to accurately report customer engagement, marketers would be wise to stop looking at the reported digital engagement metrics and find other ways to measure the effectiveness of the app or website in meeting its goals.

-The other alternative is to do what Kaon has done and add active engagement measurement to the app or website and develop a scalable back-end system to store and report this data.
+The other alternative is to do what Kaon has done and add active digital engagement metrics to the app or website and develop a scalable back-end system to store and report this data.
 If the past is any indication, it is unlikely that web analytics providers will add true engagement measurement to their platforms any time soon.